iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 > I get why RI wanted to have something sooner rather than later but this app does not follow the standard conventions and frameworks the major contact tracing applications use.
 Rather than use BLE to ping anonymous IDs for _proximity_ detection they are storing your full location history locally.<br> :date: __2020-05-28 04:39:43__

 > Completely inaccurate.<br> :date: __2020-05-27 02:56:07__

-> I am deleting this app.
-The location data is joke.
-I have had it installed for 3 days now and there about a dozen locations in the data that say I was there for long periods of time that I have been nowhere near.
-Useless.<br> :date: __2020-05-23 19:48:23__

-> Uninstalling.
-The location diary is wholly inaccurate and I can get the other info elsewhere<br> :date: __2020-05-23 14:49:10__

-> Does not work!
-I have not left my house since I downloaded it, yet it states I have been in 5 different places!
-I uninstalled it!<br> :date: __2020-05-22 18:10:29__

-> Won't download😠😠<br> :date: __2020-05-22 13:48:07__

-> It said I was at a location for 53 minutes that I passed by on a ride but it won't say I was home for the 10 hours while working<br> :date: __2020-05-22 00:42:43__

-> Doesn't go beyond choosing a language<br> :date: __2020-05-21 22:50:11__